ZeshanQureshi/ZeshanQureshi/README.md

-- 👋 Hi, I’m @ZeshanQureshi
+- 👋 Hi, I’m Zeshan
 - 🗺️ I live in Toronto, Ontario
 - 🏫 I'm a Mechanical Engineering student at the University of Waterloo
 - 👀 I’m interested in web development